MartinAbilev/bugs/readme.md

             function to grid layout nurons position

         #for ann logic
-            !move update from nurons to brai this is brin functin to update and mutate mutate weights function
+            *move update from nurons to brai this is brin functin to update and mutate !mutate weights function

         #for net
             *add simple server